jvanrhyn/BingGrabber/README.md

 Download images between two dates to a specified folder.

-A learning project using Generic host builer to run a console app.
+A learning project using Generic host builder to run a console app.